chrisking/kilncode/_drafts/robust-and-resilient-do-they-lead-to-antifragile-software.markdown

 ## Finding Fragility

-The journey towards a robust and resilient application starts with understandhing how software can be fragile, and how to buffer it from fragile to robust.
+The journey towards a robust and resilient application starts with understanding how software can be fragile, and how to buffer it from fragile to robust.
 Below is a simple Python example of a function to illustrate fragility.

 ```python
 def add_numbers(numbers):